p-mcquaid/Section11/README.md

 # Section11
-# Little C++ projects that are helping understand the basics of the language
+# Little C++ projects that are helping me understand the basics of the language